 15m long dog leash with stainless steel quick release clip

-In-training warning leash made and shipped from QLD
+In-training warning leash sleeves shipped from Sydney

 Do Dogs Know They Misbehave?